'We easily could have just let them walk away with it': Whitish leads big comeback for Nebraska women

 Nebraska took the lead for good when Nicea Eliely made two free throws with 6:05 left in the fourth quarter.

-The Huskers showed Michigan that Nebraska isn’t as easy to put away this season.
+The Huskers showed Michigan that they aren't as easy to put away this season.

 “I think today once we got (the momentum back) it was huge that we just kept pressing on the gas because a lot of times we’ll get that run back, but then they might take it back,” Whitish said.
 “Tonight we just got that run and maintained it for the rest of the game."

-The biggest three-pointer was the one Eliley made to put the Huskers up 70-63 with about 1 minute left.
+The biggest three-pointer was the one Eliley made to put the Huskers up 70-63 with about a minute left.

-Michigan’s Hailey Brown made two three-pointers in the final 30 seconds of the game, but Nebraska made its free throws to keep the lead.
+Michigan’s Hailey Brown made two threes in the final 30 seconds of the game, but Nebraska made its free throws to keep the lead.

-Michigan had a chance to tie the game on the final possession of the fourth quarter with a three-pointer, but missed both attempts.
+Michigan had a chance to tie the game on its final possession with a three, but missed both attempts.

-In the fourth quarter Nebraska was 4-for-5 on three-pointers.
+In the fourth quarter, Nebraska was 4-for-5 on threes.
 All 12 of Nebraska’s threes felt huge, Husker coach Amy Williams said.

 “I thought they all came timely,” she said.